Posted on Leave a comment

 WordPress cache leverage no plugin browser loading faster .htaccess

-Step 3: Edit .htaccess file
+Step 3: Modify the .htaccess File

 #EDITMODIFY